-For Chicago periodontal therapy, Dr. John Kelly, your Chicago dentist, is an expert in the latest periodontal techniques.
+For periodontal therapy in Chicago, Dr. John Kelly is an expert in the latest periodontal techniques.

 Up to 80 percent of the population unknowingly has some form of gum disease.
 Characterized by a persistent bacterial infection surrounding one tooth or several teeth, gum disease causes little discomfort and produces few obvious symptoms in the early stages.
 When periodontal disease is not treated, it will spread and compromise gums, teeth, bone, and it can lead to heart disease and strokes, as well as diabetes and pregnancy complications.